 Returns to South Orange after serving a year as head golf coach at Pingry High School.

-Pirates will play six tournaments total, including three on new courses.
+Pirates will play five tournaments total, including three on new courses.

 Pirates shoot better than higher-ranked Charleston and Murray State.